When I First Saw You.

 This is Nice, Isn’t It?

-Visiting museums can transform a person in many way both expected and unexpected and, while I savored the chance to let my eyes drink in many of the items displayed at B-MAD, the way I perceived my experience their shifted considerably when I began to look into the background of the museum’s patron and founder José Manuel Rodrigues Berardo (AKA Joe Berardo).
+Visiting museums can transform a person in many ways both expected and unexpected and, while I savored the chance to let my eyes drink in many of the items displayed at B-MAD, the way I perceived my experience their shifted considerably when I began to look into the background of the museum’s patron and founder José Manuel Rodrigues Berardo (AKA Joe Berardo).

 Berardo was born on the Island of Madeira in 1944 but he emigrated to South Africa in 1962.
 Initially working in the field of horticultural distribution, Berardo was involved in establishing Egoli Consolidated Mines, Ltd. in 1968 which is when he began to amass his considerable fortune before returning to Portugal in 1986.
 An activist stock investor, by the early 2000s, Berardo had an estimated net worth of nearly € 2 billion.

-(From Wikipedia by Pedro Vilela)
+[Photo from Wikipedia by Pedro Vilela]

 However, his behavior roused some suspicions along the way.
 As early as 1990 he was called in front of a Commission of Inquiry for allegedly illegally exporting cycads from the Transvaal to Madeira, and for declaring the value of the plants to be less than one tenth their purchase price.